prb1222/InstagramApp/README.md

 # InstagramApp
 [Heroku link][heroku]

 InstagramApp is a simple, one-page web application which queries Instagram's recently tagged posts [API][instagram].
-InstagramApp uses a Rails backend deplpyed on Heroku to respond to requests.
+InstagramApp uses a Rails backend deployed on Heroku to respond to requests.
 The requests are in the form of a tag, an start date, and a end date.
 The rails server provides a bare-bones static page which initializes a Backbone app to provide a form for submission, query results, and save desired posts to the server.
 MomentJS is used to format dates, and Backgrid is used to display the posts along with a paginator.
 There is also a 'Load More' button which resends a tag, start date, end date, and the last post retrieved to gather more posts starting from the last retrieved post.

 [instagram]: https://instagram.com/developer/endpoints/tags/
 [heroku]: https://peterinstagramapp.herokuapp.com